ben-willmore/portmaster/README.md

 These may be applicable to other other ports.

-## Missing libFLAC.so.8
+## Missing libFLAC.so.8 or libcrypto.so.1.1

 * Shadow Warrior

-These are missing [libFLAC.so.8](https://github.com/ben-willmore/portmaster/blob/main/daikatana/libs.aarch64/libFLAC.so.8).
-Install the port as normal, then copy libFLAC.so.8 to `<portfolder>/libs/libFLAC.so.8`.
-Other ports with the same problem may be fixed the same way, although the library folder may be called `libs.aarch64`, or you may need to create one called `libs.aarch64`.
+Messages about these missing libraries can be fixed as follows:

+* Install the port as normal
+* Copy the relevant library from [here](https://github.com/ben-willmore/portmaster/blob/main/libs) to `<portfolder>/libs/` or `<portfolder/libs.aarch64` if they exist.
+If they don't create a folder called `libs.aarch64` and put the file there.

 ## Problems with libEGL

 A common problem seems to be that, when a port provides libGL.so.1, this is incompatible with the system's libEGL.so.1.
-This can be solved by adding [libEGL.so.1](https://github.com/ben-willmore/portmaster/blob/main/daikatana/gl4es.aarch64/libEGL.so.1) to the same folder as `libGL.so.`, and adding to the `.sh` file.
+This can be solved by adding [libEGL.so.1](https://github.com/ben-willmore/portmaster/blob/main/libs/libEGL.so.1) to the same folder as `libGL.so.`, and adding to the `.sh` file.
 Where you find:

 `export SDL_VIDEO_GL_DRIVER="$GAMEDIR/gl4es.aarch64/libGL.so.1"`